Ashwani-Pathak/Sahayata-AI/Final Code/README.md

 ## Usage

 1. **Open a Supported Coding Platform**
-   - The extension works on most coding websites (e.g., LeetCode, Codeforces, etc.).
+   - The extension works on AlgoZenith (https://maang.in).

 2. **Click the AI Help Button**
    - Look for the ![AI Help Button](assets/assistance.png) icon next to the "Ask Doubt" button.